Infrastructure project

 - a file hosted on your web server — these will usually be URLs which end in something like .json or .csv

-- a live feed of the data from an API — these are usually hosted by your GIS (Geographic Information System) software or open data platform
+- an API — these are usually hosted by your GIS (Geographic Information System) software or open data platform

 Whenever your data changes, update it in the endpoint URL.
 Your endpoint URL should remain the same, do not change it when you make updates.